 "personal data is any information relating to an individual, whether it relates to his or her private, professional or public life.
 It can be anything from a name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address."

 To book an impact assessment about how GDPR will affect your business or for anything GDPR-related, contact us at email@example.com

 Also make sure you check our 12 steps to GDPR Compliance Guide.

 In order for ProCheckUp to conduct a suitably detailed assessment on a company, it is essential to understand the Data environment and processes to be assessed.
-This understanding is achieved through a scoping exercise conducted between the client (and any relevant third parties involved), and the consultant who will be conducting the assessment as well as the ProCheckUp Account Manager.
-One of the most crucial elements of this is what do you as the client want to achieve.
-With this in mind, the entire engagement can be tailored to achieve the objectives of the client.
+This understanding is achieved through a scoping exercise conducted between the client (and any relevant third parties involved), the technical consultant who will be conducting the assessment as well as the dedicated Account Manager.
+One of the most crucial elements of this process is understanding the overall outcome the client wishes to achieve.
+With this in mind, the entire engagement can be tailored to reach the objectives of the client.

 ProCheckUp Engagement Lifecycle

 ProCheckUp utilises a standard engagement model for all engagements using a robust, holistic approach as defined below: -

 Offering - Activities that take place before the execution of a consultancy assignment:

 - Pre-sales and identification of client needs